ddoloroi/kubernetes-cluster/README.md

 ## Getting started

-Specify amount of CPUs, RAM and role in cluster in `config.yml` file:
+Specify amount of CPUs, RAM and role in cluster in `config.yml`.

 ```
 vms: